Types of Operating System

 What is Shareware Software?

-A copyrighted software that is distributed at no cost for a trial period.
-After the trail you have to pay for further use.
+Copyrighted software that is distributed at no cost for a trial period.
+After the trial you have to pay for further use.

 What is Driver?